netg5/airport-management/README.md

 ## Authentication
 To access any resource authentication should be performed.
 By performing this request with such a parameters access_token is retrieved.

-Client ID and client secret should be provided in headers as a basic auth.
+Client ID and client secret should be sent as a basic auth header.

 * URL: `http://localhost:8080/auth-api/oauth/token`
 * Method: `POST`